italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 Metadata retrieval
 ------------------

-This section explains the ways of mutual recognition between RP and OP, the ways for the Leaves to recognize each other inside the same Federation and get each other's Metadata.
+This section explains the ways the participants of a federation have to establish the trust among them, the ways for the Leaves to recognize each other inside the same federation and get each other's Metadata.

 Relying Party
 +++++++++++++

 The RP gets the list of the OPs in JSON format by querying the :ref:`endpoint list<federation_endpoint>`, available by the :ref:`Trust Anchor<Esempio_EN3>`.
-For each subject contained in the :ref:`JSON response<Esempio_EN3.1>` and corresponding to an OP, the RP :ref:`requests<Esempio_EN2>` the self-signed Entity Configuration by the OP.
+For each subject contained in the :ref:`JSON response<Esempio_EN3.1>` and corresponding to an OP, the RP :ref:`requests<Esempio_EN2>` the Entity Configuration of the OP.

-For each EC of the OPs, the RP validates the signature by using the public key obtained in the Entity Statement released by the Trust Anchor.
-After validating the Entity Configuration signature with the TA's public key, RP establishes the trust with the OP.
+For each EC of the OPs, the RP validates the signature of the OP Entity Configuration using the public key obtained in the Entity
+Statement released by the Trust Anchor for that OP.
+After validating the Entity Configuration signature, the RP establishes the trust with the OP.

 Finally, the RP applies the policies published by the Trust Anchor on the OP's Metadata and saves the resulting Metadata by associating it to an expiry date (claim **exp**).
 The expiry date corresponds to the lowest